 Information overload—it has been the topic of a number of pieces that I have read recently and I am quite certain that only scratches the surface of what has been published on this topic of late.
 In our society today, we just can’t seem to get enough information, meanwhile there is so much information out there we couldn’t take it all in if we tried.
 We worry that we might miss something important, so too many of us sleep with our iPhones on our nightstand or miss what our kids are saying about their day at the dinner table because we are reading an email.

-I recall hearing last year when we were exhibiting at the Healthcare Social Media Summit at Mayo Clinic that today’s physicians are challenged by too much information as well.
+I recall hearing last year when we were exhibiting at the National Rural Health Conference that today’s physicians are challenged by too much information as well.
 While physicians of generations past could stay on the cutting edge of new studies and journals by taking in one article or study per night, today’s physicians would find themselves 400 years behind at the end of one year by reading just one piece per night.

 So the ongoing anxiety our society has of missing something has got to change.
 You have got to be ok with missing something because realistically there is no way humanly possible to absorb all this information not to mention that we collectively can’t see the forest for the trees.
 That has been the crux of so many writings lately.
 That is certainly one approach.
 But why not, at least in the context of internal communications at your own hospital, try to “have your cake and eat it too”?